How Your Fundraiser Description Length Influences Donations

 This increased visibility will have a direct correlation on the amount of money you can raise.
 For best results, we recommend no fewer than 400 words; 800 is better, and around 1,000 is ideal.

 2. Use words that make your online fundraising page easier to find

 Which words will make your fundraiser page a top result in searches by potential donors?
 Since most people use online searches to find a cause to support, this point matters greatly to your efforts.

 Use these tips for how to make your donation page easier to find in searches:

 Always use the full name of the beneficiary in your fundraiser name and URL, so that it is easy for people to find a fundraiser and donate.
 Many people will decide whether to visit your page solely based on the text in your URL link and page title, so choose these words carefully.
 Don’t miss our blog post about great ideas for naming your online fundraiser.

 Be thoughtful about your choice of words, personalization, spelling, and quality of the content on your fundraiser page.
 As illustrated in this Google infographic about how search works, Google’s algorithm evaluates these page aspects (and much more) to determine the most relevant answers to an information query.

-While 400 words is a minimum guideline—and being concise is the best way to keep people reading to the end of your page—feel free to write more.
+While 400 words is a minimum guideline—and being concise is the best way to keep people reading to the end of your page—feel to write more.
 More content makes your donation page more findable.
 “Findability” refers to how to make a donation page easy to find in an online search, along with how easily people can navigate that site or page to find what they seek.